khwahish2oo2/Fake_News_Classifier/README.md

 # Fake_News_Classifier
-This is a Data Science project reuired for academics
+This is a Data Science project required for my College Project